AdriXL/rock/README.md

 DEPLOYMENT INSTRUCTIONS
 =======================

-- Copy the war file (DemoRest.war) into a local Tomcat using the port 8080
+- Copy the war file (DemoRest.war) into a Tomcat
-- Copy the front-end folder (/front/rock) into the same local Tomcat (using port 8080) or another Tomcat (using a different port, 8090 for instance)
+- Copy the front-end folder (/front/rock) into the same Tomcat or a different one

-In future releases, this wont be hardcoded.
+	- Open the file 'environment.js' and change the IP/PORT for the rest api calls (if apply).